Key Points about Pancreatic Cancer

 - Itchy skin

-- Newly diagnosed diabetes, or existing uncontrolled diabetes
+- Newly diagnosed diabetes, or existing diabetes that becomes increasingly difficult to manage

-- Pain that radiates from your abdomen to your back
+- Pain in your abdomen that radiates to your back

 - Unintentional weight loss